 Advantages Disadvantage 1.
 Hardwired Control Unit is fast because control signals are generated by combinational circuits.
-1. The control signals required by the CPU will be more complex. • • 2.
-Modifications in control signal are very difficult.
+1. The control signals required by the CPU will be more complex.
+2. The delay in the generation of control signals depends upon the number of gates.
+2. Modifications in control signal are very difficult.
 That means it requires rearranging of wires in the hardware circuit.
 3. The performances is high as compared to micro -programmed control unit.
 3. It is difficult to correct mistake in original design or adding new features in existing design of control unit.